-Role Responsibility Apprentice complete the on-programme element of the apprenticeship prepare for and complete the EPA complete the required amount of off-the-job training specified by the apprenticeship funding rules and as arranged by the employer and training provider Employer identify when the apprentice is ready to pass the gateway and undertake their EPA notify the EPAO that the apprentice has passed the gateway EPAO As a minimum EPAOs should: provide training and CPD to the independent assessors they employ to undertake the EPA have no direct connection with the apprentice and no conflict of interest with, their employer or the training provider have processes in place to conduct internal quality assurance and do this on a regular basis organise standardisation events and activities in accordance with this plan's IQA section organise and conduct moderation of independent assessors' marking in accordance with this plan have, and operate, an appeals process provide detailed feedback to the Apprentice and Employer on the outcome of the EPA and assessments Independent assessor As a minimum an Independent assessor should: be independent of the apprentice, their employer and training provider(s) i.e. there must be no conflict of interest hold or be working towards an independent assessor qualification, under the supervision of an experienced assessor e.g. A1 and have had training from their EPAO in terms of good assessment practice, operating the assessment tools and grading have the capability to assess the apprentice at this level attend the required number of EPAOs standardisation and training events per year (as defined in the IQA section) Training provider As a minimum the training provider should: work with the employer to ensure that the apprentice is given the opportunities to develop the KSBs outlined in the standard and monitor their progress during the on- programme period

-advise the employer, upon request, on the apprentice's

-readiness for EPA prior to the gateway

-plays no part in the EPA itself
+Role Responsibility Apprentice complete the on-programme element of the apprenticeship prepare for and complete the EPA Employer identify when the apprentice is ready to pass the gateway and undertake their EPA notify the EPAO that the apprentice has passed the gateway EPAO As a minimum EPAOs should: provide training and CPD to the independent assessors they employ to undertake the EPA have no direct connection with the apprentice and no conflict of interest with, their employer or the training provider have processes in place to conduct internal quality assurance and do this on a regular basis organise standardisation events and activities in accordance with this plan's IQA section organise and conduct moderation of independent assessors' marking in accordance with this plan have, and operate, an appeals process provide detailed feedback to the Apprentice and Employer Independent assessor on the outcome of the EPA and assessments As a minimum an Independent assessor should: be independent of the apprentice, their employer and training provider(s) i.e. there must be no conflict of interest hold or be working towards an independent assessor qualification, under the supervision of an experienced assessor e.g. A1 and have had training from their EPAO in terms of good assessment practice, operating the assessment tools and grading have the capability to assess the apprentice at this level attend the required number of EPAOs standardisation and training events per year (as defined in the IQA section) Training provider As a minimum the training provider should: work with the employer to ensure that the apprentice is given the opportunities to develop the KSBs outlined in the standard and monitor their progress during the onprogramme period advise the employer, upon request, on the apprentice's readiness for EPA prior to the gateway plays no part in the EPA itself